How and When Should You Start Testing For Ovulation

-To start, you’ll need to know where you are in your menstrual cycle to figure out when to start testing.
-There are subtle changes in the body that you can use to detect ovulation, such as cervical mucus or basal body temperature changes.
+When you start tracking ovulation, you’ll need to know where you are in your menstrual cycle to figure out when to start testing.
+There are subtle changes in the body that you can use to detect ovulation, such as cervical mucus or basal body temperature changes to determine your most fertile day.
 You can also figure out your cycle length exactly by counting the day your period starts (the first day of full menstrual flow) as day one, and continue counting until the day before your next period starts.
 The total number of days is your cycle length.
 For most women, this is around 28 days.
 If your cycle length varies each month by more than three days, choose the shortest cycle you’ve had in the last six months.

 To find an exact date to start testing you can either:

 - Start testing daily around day 10 to make sure you catch your ovulation, in case you ovulate earlier or later than day 14.
 If you use our Ovulation Test Kit, it even comes with an ovulation tracker to track results.

 - Or, you can use the table below to figure out which day of your cycle to start testing.